randomletters/motion_dimmer/README.md

 When you change the option manually or via an automation, the Motion Dimmer will automatically use the new settings.

+### Scripts

+Scripts are only activated when the dimmer is first triggered from "off" (or mid prediction mode).
+Often you might want to have something happen when the lights turn on, but not every time motion is sensed.
+If you use Motion Dimmer predicters, then you can't trigger based on the dimmer state.
+Instead you can create a script and Motion Dimmer will only call it on actual triggers, not prediction triggers.
+It will not be called again until the dimmer is off.

 ### Timers

 When a Motion Dimmer is triggered, an internal timer is started.
 This timer will persist across Home Assistant restarts.